 Moses speaks a poetic song to the people of Israel.
 He continues to quote Yahweh's words and tell them more of what they would have understood if they were wise (Deuteronomy 32:29).
 (See: Parallelism) How could one chase a thousand ...
 Yahweh had given them up?
 Moses uses a question to scold the people for not being wise enough to understand why their enemies are defeating them.
 If your readers would misunderstand this question, you can express it as a statement as in the UST.
 (See: Rhetorical Question) How could one chase a thousand, and two put ten thousand to flight You can make clear the understood information.
-Alternate translation: "How could 1 enemy soldier chase 1,000 of your men, and 2 enemy soldiers cause 10,000 of your men to run away" (See: Numbers and Ellipsis) ULT 30 How could one chase a thousand, and two put ten thousand to flight, unless their Rock had sold them, and Yahweh had given them up?
-UST 30 You would have realized why a thousand of your soldiers would be defeated by only one of the enemy soldiers, and why two of your enemies would chase away ten thousand Israelite soldiers.
-You would realize that this would happen only if God, the one who always defended you, had put you in the hands of your enemies, that Yahweh had abandoned you. unless their Rock had sold them The word "Rock" refers to Yahweh who is strong and able to protect his people.
+Alternate translation: "How could 1 enemy soldier chase 1,000 of your men, and 2 enemy soldiers cause 10,000 of your men to run away" (See: Numbers and Ellipsis) unless their Rock had sold them The word "Rock" refers to Yahweh who is strong and able to protect his people.
 Alternate translation: "unless Yahweh, their Rock, had handed them over" (See: Metaphor) their Rock Alternate translation: "The Rock" here is a proper name that Moses gives to Yahweh, who, like a rock, is strong and able to protect his people.
 Translate "Rock" as in Deuteronomy 32:4.
-(See: Metaphor) our Rock Alternate translation: "The Rock" here is a proper name that Moses gives to Yahweh, who, like a rock, is strong and able to protect his people.
+(See: Metaphor) ULT 30 How could one chase 1,000, or two put to flight 10,000, unless their Rock sold them, and Yahweh gave them up?
+UST 30 You would have realized why a thousand of your soldiers would be defeated by only one of the enemy soldiers, and why two of your enemies would chase away ten thousand Israelite soldiers.
+You would realize that this would happen only if God, the one who always defended you, had put you in the hands of your enemies, that Yahweh had abandoned you. our Rock Alternate translation: "The Rock" here is a proper name that Moses gives to Yahweh, who, like a rock, is strong and able to protect his people.
 Translate "Rock" as in Deuteronomy 32:4.
-(See: Metaphor) our enemies' rock is not like our Rock The enemies' idols and false gods are not powerful like Yahweh. just as even our enemies admit Alternate translation: "not only do we say so, but our enemies say so also" ULT 31 For our enemies' rock (is) not like our Rock, just as even our enemies admit.
+(See: Metaphor) our enemies' rock is not like our Rock The enemies' idols and false gods are not powerful like Yahweh. just as even our enemies admit Alternate translation: "not only do we say so, but our enemies say so also" ULT 31 For not like our Rock (is) their rock, and (thus) our enemies assess.
 UST 31 Your enemies know that their gods are not powerful like Yahweh, our God, so their gods could not have defeated us Israelites.
 General Information: